 Note for Exchange Programs: Please contact your Learning Abroad Coordinator to determine what costs may be refundable if you have made any on-site payments.
 Non-billable costs such as housing are subject to the policies of the parties to which you make the payment and the University of Utah is unable to refund any costs billed by an on-site entity.
 Contact the parties to which you make payments for information about withdrawal and refund policies due to COVID-19.

 Yes, we strongly encourage you to apply for OGE scholarships!

 Please check each individual scholarship page for application deadlines and timelines.

 The Office for Global Engagement will hold awarded funds for up to 3 terms for those impacted by program cancellations.
 If you cannot participate in a future program, you will be unable to use the scholarship.

 Yes, if your program is canceled you may choose to receive a refund of your initial payment, or defer to a later term and transfer your initial payment to that term.
 Please work with your Learning Abroad Coordinator to switch your application.
-Please be aware that you are responsible for any other expenses you may have incurred before deferring (billable costs from an exchange university or affiliate partner, flights, program costs, visa, housing deposits, etc.).If you no longer feel safe going abroad but your program is not canceled, deferral may be a possibility, depending on program type and timeline.
+Please be aware that you are responsible for any other expenses you may have incurred before deferring (billable costs from an exchange university or affiliate partner, and non-billable expenses like flights, program costs, visa, housing deposits, etc.).If you no longer feel safe going abroad but your program is not canceled, deferral may be a possibility, depending on program type and timeline.
 Please refer to our normal withdrawal policy, and contact your Learning Abroad Coordinator to inquire about the possibility of deferring to a later term.